pittar/aafc/ckan-demo.md

     | oc create -f -
 ```

 Depending on the order that the containers finish pulling and starting, CKAN may fail to start.
-If this happens, skale down the ckan pod, wait until the other pods have started, then scale it back up.
+If this happens, scale down the ckan pod, wait until the other pods have started, then scale it back up.

-### Instantiate the Template (UI)
+### Alternative to CLI:  Instantiate the Template (UI)

 * In your ckan project, click `Add to Project -> Import YAML/JSON`.
 * Copy/Paste the contents of [https://raw.githubusercontent.com/pittar/aafc/master/ocp/ckan-template.yaml](https://raw.githubusercontent.com/pittar/aafc/master/ocp/ckan-template.yaml) into the text box.